 Kobo Writing Life

-Kobo is a Canadian-based company with retail partners around the globe and an arrangement with the American Booksellers Association to sell ebooks in bookstores.
-Their parent company is Japanese e-commerce giant Rakuten.
+Kobo is a Canadian-based company with retail partners around the globe and an arrangement with the American Booksellers Association which is their route to selling your ebooks in bookstores.
+Their parent company is Japanese e-commerce giant Rakuten and in August 2018 they partnered with Walmart.

 Kobo offers authors 70% of the list price on books priced $2.99 and higher, 45% for books priced between 99¢ and $2.98, and you can also offer your ebooks for free.